nicocardiel/boundfit/docs/using_the_program.rst

     * Boundary side: 1 for upper boundary and 2 for lower boundary.
     * YRMSTOL for DOWNHILL: stopping criterium for the DOWNHILL simplex method.
 The minimisation procedure is halted when the r.m.s. of the values of the function to be minimised evaluated at all the vertices of the simplex is less than YRMSTOL.
     * Nmaxiter: maximum number of iterations allowed in DOWNHILL.
 Note that this is just an upper limit.
 However, if DOWNHILL finds a solution for the sought coefficients that satisfy the previous YRMSTOL criterum, the minimisation procedure is halted and the effective number of iterations can be much less than Nmaxiter.
 This parameter is used to avoid DOWNHILL for entering into an infinity loop.
     * Finally, **BoundFit** can proceed with the minimisation in an incremental way.
 This means that, for example, if the user is interested in fitting a polynomial of nth degree, the program first determines the polynomial of degree 0, then the polynomial of degree 1,..., and finally the polynomial of degree n.
-In each of these steps, the derived coefficients are used as an initial guess for the numerical minimisation of the following step. :note:`Note that the use of this option leads to different polynomial fits.
+In each of these steps, the derived coefficients are used as an initial guess for the numerical minimisation of the following step.

+.. note::`Note that the use of this option leads to different polynomial fits.
 The user must check both options in order to identify which one fits her/his needs.`

 Once all the relevant parameters have been set, **BoundFit** peforms the computation of the requested fit (upper boundary in the previous example) and outputs the fitted coefficients: